-What was the beginning of Play Architecture… what was the ethos you started it with?
+What was the beginning of Play Architecture?

 Play Architecture and experimental practice, where we position ourselves between a critical regional approach and parametric processes—creating work that is rooted in context yet forward-looking.
 For us, architecture cannot exist in isolation; it is an intersection of material, culture, climate, and human touch.
 The tactile dimension is especially important, touch allows both material and user to reveal deeper truths.

 You often describe Play Architecture as “exploring the edges of making.”
-In the context of Oh Ho House, what did that exploration look like in terms of structure and material decisions?
+In the context of OHHO House, what did that exploration look like in terms of structure and material decisions?

 The OHHO House embodies these ideas of integrity and contextuality.
 In this project, context informed material, material demanded a new tectonic, and that tectonic—combined with function and climate—became architecture.
 The use of Chapdi stone, traditionally quarried as slabs, required us to rethink its application structurally and tectonically.
 Rather than imposing conventional systems, we allowed the material’s inherent properties to guide innovation.